Best Thanksgiving movies streaming this month (December 2020)

-Hannah and Her Sisters (HBO Now)
+Hannah and Her Sisters (DirecTV)

 (Fitzgerald) The second of writer-director-actor Woody Allen’s three Oscars for Best Original Screenplay came from this film.
 There’s plenty of Allen’s neurosis, trademark highbrow comedy and complicated relationships.
 The exceptional ensemble cast features Michael Caine, Mia Farrow, Carrie Fisher, Max Von Sydow and Dianne Wiest among others.

 There are three distinct story arcs in this movie, and it’s all centered around Thanksgiving dinners, with three such events in total.
 This is about as direct a Turkey Day of a film as you’re going to find.

 Hannah and Her Sisters was released in 1986, and still holds up as a classic.
 Allen was integral to the comedic zeitgeist at this time, so it’s definitely a different brand of humor than what’s seen in films today.

 This should ultimately be available on HBO Max when it launches next year, but try to see it while you can in the spirit of the upcoming holiday season!

 It’s alarming how many people haven’t seen Planes, Trains and Automobiles.
 When it came out in ’87 I was 7.
 By the time I was 15, I had worn out two VHS tapes of this movie.
 I’ve only ever done that with one other movie: The Wedding Singer.
 Yes, I’m a loser — but one with great movie taste.